spacefreak86/pyquarantine-milter/README.md

   List of hosts and network addresses which are considered local.
 It is used for the condition option [local](#Conditions).
   Default: **[fe80::/64, ::1/128, 127.0.0.0/8, 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16]**
 * **loglevel**  (optional)
   Set the log level.
 This option may be overriden by any rule or action object.
-Possible values are:
+  Possible values:
   * **error**
   * **warning**
   * **info**